jordan-public/cryptographic-accumulators-nullifiers/README.md

 ### EVM notes

-- Uses BN254 pairing precompile; proof size and gas grow with tree height.
+- Uses BN254 (aka alt_bn128) pairing precompile; proof size and gas grow with tree height.
 - Proofs are **shorter than SMT** (because $h$ is smaller) and do **not** require a witness update service, but they are **longer/heavier** to verify than constant-size KZG or pairing-based set accumulators.
 > **Practical layout.** Ethereum’s Verkle design often uses *stem/suffix* keys and multi-proofs to amortize openings.
 If you’ll target L2s/L1s with Verkle, consider documenting your branching factor $b$, indexing function, and whether you bundle openings to reduce pairings.